Airbreathing catfish: Taxonomy

 The Heteropneustidae containing the genus Heteropneustes are considered by some to be a separate family and by others to be a subfamily.
 With the Heteropneustidae and Clariidae as separate families, a recent paper groups them into a superfamily called the Clarioidea.
-Relationships of clarioids to other families remains uncertain.
+The relationships of clarioids to other families remains uncertain.

 Relationship to humans

 Many clariids form a large part of artisanal fisheries.
 Clarias gariepinus is recognized as one of the most promising aquaculture species in Africa.

 The airbreathing capacity of these fish has allowed such fish as Clarias batrachus to be an invasive species in Florida.